-In this article, the implementation of the online-learning environment called ELFETM (ELearning with Feedback Elements in Technical/Engineering Mechanics) is presented (cp. more detailed explanation according to Linke & Landenfeld 2018).
-ELFETM is part of the learning platform viaMINT (cp.
+In this article, the implementation of the online-learning environment called $ELFE^{TM}$ (ELearning with Feedback Elements in Technical/Engineering Mechanics) is presented (cp. more detailed explanation according to Linke & Landenfeld 2018). $ELFE^{TM}$ is part of the learning platform viaMINT (cp.
 Landenfeld et al. 2016) which is extended by several features in order to enable a competence-oriented as well as an adaptive learning approach.
 First, the underlying learning philosophy is described.
-This comprises the competence-oriented learning approach as well as its transformation into a learning sequence resp. an instructional learning path.
+This comprises the competence-oriented learning sequence resp. an instructional learning path.
 Based on that, the personalised learning approach is illustrated enabling adapted learning paths according to student pre-knowledge.